TomPace101/nanopore_diffusion/notes.md

 _TODO_ set up boxes in the problem description, like I did in the Iridates calculation.

 # ill-sleep (and debug of the PNP-reaction solver)
-The solver module:
-- finish its own TODO items
-- need the appropriate data extraction methods
-  - model steps to VTK file
-  - data series at watched points

-The problem:
-- create a debug model definition file that tests the same parameters as the notebooks Then you can more readily compare the notebook and the module.

 Other stuff:
 - I need to figure out how to exclude CaCaM in the weak form for diffusion but not electric potential
 - then I need to figure out how to specify the expression for the Neumann boundary condition.
 - and at some point I need to fix the weak form based on my earlier observations
 - and I need to set up the necessary post-processing routines, to generate plots (only model plots in this case, I think)

-This simulation does present some challenges in moving the data around.
-- BT: it is used to calculate initial concentrations, and in the reaction rate functions
-- reaction rate constants
-- reaction rate functions

 BT:
 The easiest solution is just to allow reaction functions to accept a dictionary argument,